TheAcharya/MarkerData-Website/docs/In Action/generating-markers.md

 !!!info Info
 You can use this same technique for the [Notion Database Profile](/user-guide/databases/#creating-notion-database-profile), the [Airtable Database Profile](/user-guide/databases/#creating-airtable-database-profile) or even when working with [Pagemaker](/user-guide/pagemaker/).
 !!!

+## Afterthoughts

+The procedural workflow for Marker extraction and generation opens up a range of compelling use cases.
+One notable example is the archival of timelines—such as those found in video editing, animation, or narrative design workflows—where users may wish to capture still frames or key moments along the timeline.
+These snapshots can then be compiled into structured documents using [Pagemaker](/user-guide/pagemaker/), enabling the creation of rich, navigable PDFs that serve as comprehensive visual records.

+What makes this workflow particularly powerful is its compatibility with large language models (LLMs).
+By integrating chat-based models into the pipeline, users can generate sophisticated Marker placement patterns automatically.